Campagnolo Retrospective ca. 1950 - 1990

 coming out of Japan at the time,

-they cost as much as some frame sets, and
+they cost as much as some frame sets,

-they could be used only with very low-profile tyres.
+they could be used only with very low-profile tyres,

 The Record aluminum double-ring crankset